Cjcapiola/Causal-Question-RHR-and-exercise/Cardio_Exercise_Resting_Heart_Rate.md

 ## Abstract

-This paper aims to quantitatively investigate the effect of the duration of moderate-intensity cardiovascular exercise on an individual's resting heart rate.
-Using data from the National Health and Nutrition Examination Survey (NHANES), a multiple linear regression model was developed to analyze this relationship while controlling for confounding variables.
-The study reveals a statistically significant negative correlation between exercise duration and resting heart rate.
+Cardiovascular exercise is widely recognized for its beneficial effects on longevity and overall health, a view supported by recommendations from the Centers for Disease Control and Prevention (CDC), which advise adults aged 18 and older to engage in at least 150 minutes of moderate-intensity cardiovascular activity per week.
+However, these guidelines are based on broad epidemiological studies that may not account for individual variations.
+One potentially important biometric indicator of longevity and cardiovascular health is an individual's resting heart rate.
+Despite its significance, the direct relationship between the duration of moderate-intensity cardiovascular exercise and its impact on resting heart rate has not been quantified in the absence of confounding variables.
+This paper looks to define a relationship between time spent undergoing cardiovascular activity and resting heart rate in order to provide a more concrete biometric based recommendation for moderate-intensity cardiovascular exercise duration.
+Using data sets from the National Health and Nutrition Examination Survey (NHANES) we will be able to extract resting heart rates and average duration of moderate-intensity cardiovascular exercise and define a relationship between the two that will enable an individual to use their current resting heart rate and generate a weekly cardiovascular duration that will allow them to lower their resting heart rate to a range that is optimal for longevity.
+RESULTS
+CONCLUSION

 ## Introduction